Home / Southeast Asia / Thailand / Boat Noodles

 • Lukewarm or non-simmering broth

-Broth that isn't kept sufficiently hot poses a significant food safety risk.
+Broth that isn't kept sufficiently hot indicates a potential quality concern.

 • Pre-cooked noodles or meat sitting out